cunnie/writings/i_am_become_forever.md

 room.
 If we're not careful, we let our biases make bad judgements for us.
 Just because someone went to the same Ivy League school as you did does not make them better rep than the Latino guy busting his butt.
 Keep in mind what T.J.
-Watson Jr. once said, «just because I didn't like a guy never stopped me from promoting him.»"
+Watson Jr. once said, 'just because I didn't like a guy never stopped me from promoting him.'"

 Julia said, "Yes, I'd love a lab notebook — thank you so much Max."